Huddersfield Contemporary Music Festival announces 10-day festival programme featuring new music by composers from Ireland

 An International Platform for Music from Ireland

 Huddersfield Contemporary Music Festival has also announced a new partnership with Culture Ireland who will support a number of hcmf// events this year.
 Festival Artistic Director Graham McKenzie has been a regular delegate at the New Music Dublin eXchange (NMDX).
 NMDX is CMC’s annual international networking programme in partnership with the New Music Dublin festival and Culture Ireland which connects representatives of some of the most significant contemporary music festivals, concert series, venues, programmers, promoters and broadcasters with composers and performers of contemporary music from Ireland.
 CMC-represented composers whose works will be performed at hcmf// in 2022 include Linda Buckley, Ann Cleare, Donnacha Dennehy, Barry O'Halpin and Nick Roth.
+The Ulysses Journey 2022 film programme featuring specially commissioned new music and film works by composers and filmmakers from Ireland will also be screened throughout hcmf//.

 Scottish group Red Note Ensemble perform works by a trio of composers from or based in Ireland.
 The programme opens with Ann Cleare’s Dysmorphia II, which receives its world premiere as a trio edition.
 This is followed by the UK premiere of Flocking III by Nick Roth, a work commissioned by the European Saxophone Ensemble. Úna Monaghan, a harper, composer, researcher and sound artist from Belfast, will perform alongside Red Note for Notwithstanding, a new work written by Monaghan and commissioned by hcmf// and Red Note Ensemble.
 The event is produced by hcmf// and supported by Culture Ireland.